MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 # Resources

+## Gotches

+To save theme changes when editing via the editor.
+PRESS THE SAVE BUTTON ON THE THEMES TAB other events can trigger a save, but they arent consistent

 ## Properties

-get the path of the current file within the file itself scene_file_path
+// get the path of the current file within the file itself scene_file_path

+// pause all pausable nodes
+get_tree().paused = true;

+// make a node as not pausable - can also do in tscn under Node -> Process -> Mode: Always self.process_mode = Node.PROCESS_MODE_ALWAYS;

+## Methods

+// call method on each node in a group get_tree().call_group("group_name", "method_name", method_param_1);

+// easy way to make something face the right direction look_at(global_position + direction);

+// casting types
+func foo(param1: BaseType):
+  var thing: SubType = param1 as SubType;

 ## Effects like fire, water, wind, fog
 https://godotshaders.com/